-If proven that you have incurred plagiarism, your first infraction: You will receive a warning from me with what you did wrong, what you can do to improve, and various resources.
-Additionally, you will also earn a 0, with the possibility of being able to revise/resubmit the assignment for a higher grade (to be made on a case-by-case basis).
-Your second infraction: You will receive a second warning and will earn a 0 with no opportunity to revise/resubmit.
-You will be referred to the Office of Academic Affairs.
+If proven that you have incurred in plagiarism, you will receive a ZERO for the assignment and will be referred to the Office of Academic Affairs.
 The turn-It-In plagiarism detector is active for the D2L drop boxes which you will use to submit major assignments for this class.
 I will NOT accept papers with more than a 20% familiarity score.
 After you have submitted your paper, follow up with the Turn-It-In score for the originality report (this process may take several hours) I suggest you rework your paper until you lower the score to less than a 20% familiarity score.
 You will be graded ONLY on your last submission before the deadline.
 Remember, it is a good idea to contact me sooner rather than later if you are feeling confused or unclear about an assignment.